 Chloe looked at Joel, and although she still didn’t trust him, she was starting to relax, just a little, around him.
-“I’m gonna find that bathroom,” she stated.
+“I’m gonna find the bathroom,” she stated.

 “Yep,” Knox said.
 “I’ll, uh, take a look around.”

 Ms. Williams headed down the hall while Joel started looking around, pulling open the still closed drawers.
 Pens, paper, canning supplies.
 He took a couple of pens for his journal.

 “Ya know, maybe we should stay here for the night,” came Chloe’s muffled voice from down the hall.
 “It’ll be getting dark soon.”